sfc-gh-bhess/spcs_app_node/README.md

 7. See that the service has started by executing `SHOW SERVICES IN COMPUTE POOL tutorial_compute_pool` and `SELECT system$get_service_status('fullstack')`.
 8. Find the public endpoint for the service by executing `SHOW ENDPOINTS IN SERVICE fullstack`.
-9. Grant permissions for folks to visit the Streamlit.
+9. (Optional) Grant permissions for folks to visit the Streamlit.
 You do this by granting `USAGE` on the service: `GRANT USAGE ON SERVICE fullstack TO ROLE some_role`, where you specify the role in place of `some_role`.
 10. Navigate to the endpoint and authenticate.
 Note, you must use a user whose